Vines And Ovines: Benefits of Target Grazing to Sheep and Vineyard Industries

 • Sustainable Communities: new business opportunities

-This project is designed to initiate scientific research that supports the symbiotic relationship between vineyard and sheep management.
-The project investigates the environmental and economic impacts of target sheep grazing as a sustainable agricultural practice in vineyard management.
-It will specifically look at soil health, vineyard floor management, grape production and Virginia Creeper Leafhopper populations in vineyard plots that are grazed and ungrazed.
+Vines and Ovines: Benefits of target grazing to sheep and vineyard industries was designed to initiate scientific research that supports the symbiotic relationship between vineyards and sheep management.
+The project investigated the environmental and economic impacts of target sheep grazing as a sustainable agricultural practice in vineyard management.
+The project looked specifically at soil health and vineyard floor management.
+A main concern for many vineyard managers was soil compaction.
+We have found that sheep have little to no influence on soil compaction.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.